-In the fall of 1977, the launch of the Voyager spacecraft created a similar Wunderkammer by mixing together a treasure trove of human contexts and conditions that resemble parts of the 12 Degrees here.
+In the fall of 1977, the launch of the Voyager spacecraft mixed together a treasure trove of human contexts and motivations that resemble the parts of a Wunderkammer, similar to the arrangement of 12 degrees here.
 Sent into space in search of the unknown, Voyager seemed less likely to contact other life than to function as a kind of beacon for our own humanity.
-Encased on the craft was a gold disc with images of oceans, a breastfeeding child, traffic arteries, musical scores and the representations of light (among many other things) that together, give a sense of the diversity of being on our ‘pale blue dot’.
-With this imagery, Voyager held a secondary and perhaps more important function as it traveled for the first time into interstellar space — it reflected back onto humanity a humbling sense of scale and awe about what we really are.
-The scale of the universe can often be too difficult for us to fully fathom, yet the idea of a recorded humanity traveling into it reminds us of just how distinct our life within this cosmos really is.
-The scope and immensity of this feat seems, at times, too magnificent to fully grasp, especially while we struggle to fathom our tiny selves within it all.
+Encased on the craft was a gold disc with images of oceans, a breastfeeding child, traffic arteries, musical scores and the representations of light (among many other things) that together, gave a sense of the diversity of being on our ‘pale blue dot’.
+Assembled by the late Carl Sagan, Voyager’s imagery held a secondary and perhaps more important function as it traveled into interstellar space for the first time — it reflected back onto us a humbling sense of scale and awe about what we really are.
+The immensity and expanse of the universe can often be too difficult for us to fully fathom, especially while we struggle to realize our tiny selves within it all.
+Yet the idea of a recorded humanity traveling into it reminds us of just how distinct our life within this cosmos really is.
 The feat stands as an astounding reminder of how much we dismiss from the vast ocean of meanings, values, and truths surrounding us — often choosing convenient individualisms or simplistic universalisms.
-With an eye on what exists beyond convenient impressions, the two volumes of work dedicate themselves to reflecting back a similarly wondrous and sometimes foolish sense of how we see ourselves.
+With an eye on what exists beyond convenient impressions, the two volumes of work dedicate themselves to reflecting back a similarly wondrous and sometimes foolish sense of how we see and define our other selves.

-Built using a vast library of over 350,000 discarded media scripts and images, the 12 visual narratives explore titles coined Spot, Time, Look, Face, Walk, Skin, Promise, Taste, Sleep, Tribe, Prayer, and Grace, to compose a cross section of symbols that each stir strong beliefs, or conversely, doubts.
-Their goal is to reimagine basic human dilemmas in revealing new degrees, and to realize that the guides to seeing them reside not in stale formulas about ourselves, but in a need for agency and deep connection to the behaviours beyond us.
+Combined, the 12 visual narratives explore titles coined Spot, Time, Look, Face, Walk, Skin, Promise, Taste, Sleep, Tribe, Prayer, and Grace, to compose a cross section of symbols that can each stir either strong opinions or indifference.
+Their goal is to reimagine our basic human dilemmas in revealing new ways, and to realize that the guides to seeing them reside not in stale formulas about ourselves, but in a need to connect to perspectives that lie beyond the zones of the familiar and ideal.
 This quest has been the stuff of culture, philosophy and theology for centuries.
 In the 12 Degrees, these longstanding subjects find a timely visual interpretation.
-Rather than mimicking narratives that appease one’s values over the other’s moralities (Team Good vs Team Evil), the collection forms a tapestry of visual living that shocks, blunts, and cajoles us to see as Strangers to OurSelves.
-But make no mistake, the works make no attempt to build their bridges for you, rather they are an opportunity to build and explore them for yourself.
+Rather than mimicking narratives that appease one’s virtues over the other’s vices (Team Good vs Team Evil), the collection forms a tapestry of visual living that shocks, blunts, and cajoles us to see as Strangers to Ourselves.
+Across this varied tapestry the works make no attempt to build bridges for you, rather they provide an opportunity to build and explore them for yourself.
 Their wandering paths serve as a notice to the challenges and difficulties in approaching our perceptions this way.
-As Einstein once suggested about the nature of wonder — there must something deeply hidden behind all things.
-Connecting them remains our task, and ours only.
-Presented in a polyphonic style, the 12 Degrees provide a way of wandering among different aspects of our human condition — a condition that is increasingly difficult to grasp in a media saturated environment.
-Each of the degrees illustrate how groupisms, altruism, sex, faith, and identity are used in public theatres, and how they emerge as cultural evolutions.
+But as Einstein once suggested about the nature of wonder — there must something deeply hidden behind all things, and discovering what connects them remains our task, and ours only.

 In ascending order, a quick overview of the 12 degrees follow.